LSAT to IQ Calculator

 Note: These conversions are approximate and should be interpreted with caution.

-While LSAT percentiles give a sense of how test-takers rank among their peers, they don’t directly translate to IQ percentiles because the groups being measured are different.
+While LSAT percentiles give a sense of how test-takers rank among their peers, they don’t directly translate into IQ percentiles because the groups being measured are different.
 LSAT scores rank individuals applying to law school, a group that is already academically strong and competitive.
 In contrast, IQ percentiles measure the general population.
 This discrepancy means LSAT percentiles might overstate a test-taker's cognitive ranking compared to the broader population.

 For example, a 99th percentile LSAT score (achieved by 1 in 100 test-takers) doesn’t necessarily equate to the 99th percentile in IQ, as the pool of law school applicants is not representative of the general population.
 To draw a meaningful comparison, LSAT percentiles would need to be adjusted to account for the unique characteristics of the test-taking population relative to general IQ norms.